sibbo/nordisk-familjebok/README.md

     "classifier_type": 0, # 0 = bold, 1 = index, 2 = regression
     "class": 0, # 0 = default, 1 = location
-    "qid": "0", # QID, unique identifier used in Wikidata "second_edition_key": "", # corresponding entryid in second edition from linking "fourth_edition_key": "", # corresponding entryid in fourth edition from linking (not implemented) "is_cross_ref": "", # if the entry is a cross reference "cross_ref_key": "", # the key to the cross reference "latitude": None, # latitude from wikidata linking "longitude": None, # longitude from wikidata linking
+    "qid": "0", # QID, unique identifier used in Wikidata "e2_key": "", # corresponding entryid in second edition from linking "e4_key": "", # corresponding entryid in fourth edition from linking (not implemented) "cross_ref_key": "", # the key to the cross reference "latitude": None, # latitude from wikidata linking "longitude": None, # longitude from wikidata linking